How to Build a Dynamic Team: Fostering Effective Team Dynamics.

 Be Courageous to Create

-In a year’s time, there will be a new phrase bandied about that means more or less the same thing.
+In a year’s time, there will be a new phrase bandied about that means more or less the same thing as dynamic teams, squads or tribes.
 The point here is not so much the team itself, but whether the business or the leader of the business has the courage to open up the business environment for dynamic teams to exist alongside the 'Business As Usual' environment.
 The outcomes can be astonishing - not just in terms of the work product, but in observing the interaction and evolution of teamwork within the organisation itself.
 It provides an opportunity for development for your team, great outcomes for the organisation and an environment where knowledge sharing and ideation are part of the fabric or DNA of the organisation.

 By: Bill Novomisle